zr-tex8r/BXcjkjatype/README.md

 LaTeX: Support for Japanese typesetting with pdfLaTeX and CJK package

 This package provides working configuration of the CJK package suitable for Japanese typesetting of moderate quality.
-Moreover, it facilirates use of the CJK package for pLaTeX users, by providing commands that are similar to those used by the pLaTeX kernel and some other packages used with it.
+Moreover, it facilitates use of the CJK package for pLaTeX users, by providing commands that are similar to those used by the pLaTeX kernel and some other packages used with it.